Eisenhower Matrix for Developers

 DO FIRST

-• Fix a critical production bug causing data corruption
+• Fix critical production bug causing data corruption

-• Resolve a security vulnerability with a high severity score
+• Resolve security vulnerability with high severity score

 PLAN THIS WEEK

-• Write comprehensive integration tests for a core service
+• Write comprehensive tests for critical user flows

-• Research and prototype a new technology for an upcoming project
+• Research and prototype technology for upcoming project

 DELEGATE

-• Attending a meeting where your technical input is not required
+• Attend meeting where technical input not required

 SKIP IF NEEDED

-• Arguing about code style minutiae that a linter can and should handle
+• Debating code style issues a linter should handle

 That's a lot to remember!